 This resource provides polymer clay artists with a library of 100 finishes and techniques suitable to a wide variety of applications.
 Illustrations demonstrate various combinations of the finishes, with detailed instructions on how to recreate the effect.
 An inspiring gallery of work by professional artists puts it all in context and provides endless inspiration.”

-How Terracotta (natural clay) jewellery is made in India by Kavitha Balakrishnan.
+How Terracotta (natural clay) jewelry is made in India by Kavitha Balakrishnan.
 Kavitha and I have been emailing for a few years now.
 I am so grateful for having been able to watch as she took on her dreams and made them realities.
 Kavita has been working tirelessly to promote jewelry making for women in her country.
 Her mission is to help women start businesses and become self-sufficient.
 I am so thrilled to see that she has published her first book on terracotta jewelry.
 If you want to learn how to create terracotta jewelry or want a different perspective on the crafts of India, check out Kavitha’s book.
-Also, take some time to look visit her website: My Identity for Women.

 Soldering Demystified.
 Jeanette K Caines.
 This is an excellent book on soldering!
 Really, really good, detailed, written in a manner that makes sense.
 Lots of great tips by a woman, who has obviously done a lot of soldering.
 If you buy one, I’d buy this one.